NanoBuilder/NanoBuilder/README.md

 ## Can I use other mocking libraries?

 Yes!
-It all comes from whatever type is passed to `MapInterfacesTo<>`.
+It all comes from whatever type is passed to `MapInterfacesWith<>`.
 There are several built into NanoBuilder that indicate how interfaces are automatically mocked.
 It currently supports the following:

 - Moq (`MoqMapper`)
 - RhinoMocks (`RhinoMocksMapper`)